NHERI-SimCenter/BRAILS/brails/modules/Foundation_Classification/README.rst

 of the image which are not a building.
 That is done with --mask-buildings.
 Please see `Pre-Saving Masked Images` about how to create masks.
 If masks should not be used remove the --mask-buildings flag from the command line.
-If masks should be generated on the fly remove the --load_masks flag, however this will take more time and use more GPU memory.
+If masks should be generated on the fly remove the --load-masks flag, however this will take more time and use more GPU memory.

 ::